CaoXuanHao0/CaoXuanHao0.github.io/_posts/2022-09-01-[Blog] Explainability in transformer based model.md

 ![图片](/assets/blog1/image2.png)

 Typically people use the last layer's attention matrix (yields better results).
 It's a vector of 1\*197 dim.
-To visualize it like an image, we can first discard the first element (it's the importance of [CLS] token to [CLS] token; not so important) to get a 1\*196 dim vector, and then reshape it into a 14\*14 matrix to get a token level explanation.
+And we discard the first element (it's the importance of [CLS] token to [CLS] token; not so important) to get a 1\*196 dim vector.
+For vision model, to visualize it like an image, we can first reshape it into a 14\*14 matrix to get a token level explanation.
 But we care about pixel-level explanation, so what we typically do is use bilinear interpolation to upsample it into a 224\*224 image (Same size as the input image.
 Here we use the ImageNet dataset's image as an example).

 Here's what we get: